 The RHP regulates the use of both radiation machines and radioactive materials.
 Radiation machines are used by dentists and veterinarians, and in hospitals, mammography facilities, and other medical, academic and industrial facilities.
 Radioactive materials are used primarily by radiologists in hospital nuclear medicine units, but also by other qualified physicians and radiographers and qualified radioisotope users in the manufacturing and construction industries, academia and other authorized locations.
-There are more than 5,000 radiation machines and nearly 600 radioactive material licensees in Maryland.
-Out of State radioactive materials users may work in Maryland for limited periods of time under reciprocal recognition of their out-of-state license after applying for and receiving reciprocal recognition from the RHP.
+There are more than 5,100 radiation machine facilities housing 15,000 x-ray tubes, and nearly 550 radioactive material licensees in Maryland.
+Additionally, more than 150 Out of State radioactive materials users (on average) may work in Maryland for limited periods of time under reciprocal recognition of their Agreement State or NRC license after applying for and receiving approval from the RHP.

 Additionally, RHP staff health physicists assume the responsibility of Radiation Accident Assessment coordination, analysis, communication, and field team surveyors in response to any actual or staged emergencies at either the Calvert Cliffs Nuclear Power Plant (Maryland) or Peach Bottom Atomic Power Station (Pennsylvania).
 Designated radiation staff health physicists also respond to any industrial, medical or transportation radiation accident or serious incidents involving radiation.